terminalcloud/apps/docs/b2evolution.md

 # **b2evolution** Terminal.com Snapshot

-*A fully integrated Blog/CMS, community & emailing solution.*
+*A fully integrated blog/CMS, community management & emailing solution.*

 ---

 ## About b2evolution

-**b2evolution** is a content and community management system written in PHP and backed by a MySQL database.
+**b2evolution** is a content and community management system written in PHP.
+It stores user data into a MySQL database.

-b2evolution includes all the features of traditional blog tools, and extends them with evolved features such as file & photo management, advanced skinning, multiple blogs support as well as detailed user permissions.
+b2evolution includes all the features of traditional blogging engines and extends them with evolved features such as file & photo management, advanced skinning, multiple blogs support and detailed user permissions.

 ---